awsdocs/amazon-s3-user-guide/doc_source/disable-replication.md

 Replication is the automatic, asynchronous copying of objects across buckets in the same or different AWS Regions\.
 It replicates newly created objects and object updates from a source bucket to a specified destination bucket\.

 You use the Amazon S3 console to add replication rules to the source bucket\.
-Replication rules define the source bucket objects to replicate and the destination bucket where the replicated objects are stored\.
+Replication rules define the source bucket objects to replicate and the destination bucket or buckets where the replicated objects are stored\.
 For more information about replication, see [Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.htm) in the *Amazon Simple Storage Service Developer Guide*\.

 You can manage replication rules on the **Replication** page\.
 You can add, view, enable, disable, delete, and change the priority of the replication rules\.
 For information about adding replication rules to a bucket, see [How do I add a replication rule to an S3 bucket?](enable-replication.md)\.